 A compilation of "endo-friendly" alternatives for some of the basic ingredients....

 Milk, wheat and sugar – these three foods or ingredients are common in the everyday diet and probably seem the most difficult to adapt for the endometriosis diet.
-Sugar and dairy needs to be omitted from the diet as these foods cause inflammation and can make the symptoms of endometriosis worse.
+Sugar and dairy is advised to be omitted from your diet as these foods cause inflammation and can make the symptoms of endometriosis worse.
+They also seem to be responsible for causing endo belly for many.

-It is advised to replace wheat as there are compounds in modern wheat called phytic acid, and this compound seems to be a problem for those with endometriosis.
-Additionally, changing from wheat to a gluten free grain has helped many by reducing their symptoms of pain and inflammation.
+It is also advised to replace wheat with other grains, as there are compounds in modern wheat called phytic acid, and this compound seems to be a problem for those with endometriosis.
+Additionally, changing from wheat to a gluten free diet has helped many by reducing their pain and inflammation.

 Fortunately, there are plenty of alternatives available, and many of these optional ingredients are becoming easier to find, not only in health food stores, but in the big super-markets as well.